 - Four Seasons Hotel Kuala Lumpur: Another five-star hotel, this option also has views of KLCC from some of the rooms.
 It’s near Petronas Towers and other attractions, making it a convenient place to stay.
 You’ll also enjoy celebrity treatment, with 24-hour concierge services, a fitness centre, a sauna, and a wide range of dining options.

-- Element Kuala Lumpur by Westin: If the previous options exceed your budget, this four-star hotel may match your needs.
+- Element Kuala Lumpur by Westin: If staying in one of the top luxury hotels in Kuala Lumpur exceeds your budget, this four-star hotel may match your needs.
 It’s a comfortable place to stay, located a short distance from the Petronas Twin Towers.
-While the hotel doesn’t have its own restaurant, dozens of dining options are found on the surrounding streets.
+The city views from the swimming pool here are quite epic.

 ✔ Top district to stay in Kuala Lumpur for nightlife lovers & foodies